LizzyMaybeDev/Introduction-to-modding-mc/README.md

 - SkyblockCatia - Causes a ton of incompatibilities, see [SBE alternatives](https://github.com/MicrocontrollersDev/Skyblock-Extras-Alternatives).
 - Skypixel - Outdated and no longer works for Skyblock, see [SBE alternatives](https://github.com/MicrocontrollersDev/Skyblock-Extras-Alternatives).
 - [SpiderFrog's OAM](https://sk1er.club/beta) - has over 7mb of bloat and causes crashes.
 Instead you can use [Sk1er's OAM](https://sk1er.club/beta) which is currently in beta.
-- [Orange Marshall's OAM](https://sk1er.club/beta) - doesnt look like 1.7, missing animations like old sneaking animation, Overwrites many things unnecessarily causing other mods to break, like optifine's custom item texture.
+- [Orange Marshall's OAM](https://sk1er.club/beta) - doesnt look like 1.7, missing animations like old sneaking animation, Overwrites many things unnecessarily causing other mods to break, like OptiFine's custom item texture.
 Instead you can use [Sk1er's OAM](https://sk1er.club/beta) which is currently in beta
-- PlayerAPI - only mod i've seen that uses PlayerAPI is the 2 years old powns togglesprint mod but fortunately enough developers now know how access transformers actually work and arent lazy.
+- PlayerAPI - only mod I've seen that uses PlayerAPI is the 2 years old powns togglesprint mod but fortunately enough developers now know how access transformers actually work and arent lazy.
 - [ResourcePack organizer](https://www.youtube.com/watch?v=OQZFWrrEcYM) by Chylex - overwrites the custom sky for some bizarre reason lmao.
 Instead you can use [Resourcepack Manager](https://www.youtube.com/watch?v=OQZFWrrEcYM) by aycy.
 - Modcore Container - was used to allow players to try out [Modcore](https://sk1er.club/modcore) before it was a thing, but now modcore is auto installed with all [Sk1er Mods](https://sk1er.club/)/Partnered developer's mods and in any mod that contains it.
 - BetterChat - Overwrites the chat, hopefully getting a rewrite soon as the developer promised.
-- Betterfps - Useless and can cause a LOT of [issues](https://twitter.com/asbythh/status/1260072556989644800?s=20) as changing the base math the game depends on is a VERY bad idea, fast beacon and fast hopper are server side features so they are also useless, horrible mod overall.
+- BetterFPS - Useless and can cause a LOT of [issues](https://twitter.com/asbythh/status/1260072556989644800?s=20) as changing the base math the game depends on is a VERY bad idea, fast beacon and fast hopper are server side features so they are also useless, horrible mod overall.
 - TexFix - Useless unless you have a big modpack and can barely lower memory usage.
 - FoamFix - The 1.8.9 version is a useless and hacky mod however the 1.12.2 version is recommended.
-- 1.8.9 TcpNoDelay - Useless as 1.8.9 already has that enabled.
+- TcpNoDelay - Useless as 1.8.1 and above already has this enabled.
 - [Vanilla Enhancements](https://sk1er.llc/mods/patcher) - Overwrites many things unnecessarily causing other mods to break, like overwriting chat and having a bannable feature its also unmaintained and abandoned which is why the chat tabs are broken and never getting fixed.
 Instead [Patcher](https://sk1er.llc/mods/patcher) takes some of its best features and fixes them.
+- Orange's Simple Mods - Orange's mods can cause problems and incompatibilities and are not recommended.
+Please use Powns' [togglesprint](https://download.powns.dev/togglesneak189), [armor HUD](https://download.powns.dev/armorhud189), and [potion HUD](https://download.powns.dev/potionhud189) instead.

 ## Features you might be looking for - Mods